 To be eligible for employment as an LVN in Vermont, the first thing you must do is enroll in an approved training program offered by a college, trade school or online education center.
-Your program will take you around 12 to 18 months to complete and will consist of such coursework as microbiology, human anatomy and physiology, computer science, communications, medical terminology, and pharmacology.
-Completing an approved program will allow you to apply for a position to take your licensing exam.
+Your program will take you around 12 months to complete and will consist of such coursework as microbiology, human anatomy and physiology, computer science, communications, medical terminology, and pharmacology.
+Completing an approved program will allow you to apply for a seat to take your licensing exam.

 The vocational nurse licensing exam is known as the NCLEX-PN, and you can apply to take the test by visiting the website of the National Council of State Boards of Nursing.
-You must pass the NCLEX to obtain a license from the Vermont Board of Nursing.
+You must pass the NCLEX to obtain a license from the Vermont State Board of Nursing.

-Vermont Technical College 124 Admin Drive, Randolph Center, VT 05061Request info
+Vermont Technical College124 Admin Dr, Randolph Center, VT 05061 (800) 442-8821

 Vermont Technical College201 Lawrence Pl, Williston, VT 05495 (802) 879-5965